Robert Holden (author)

 Holden is a personal and professional coach, and the Director of The Happiness Project and Success Intelligence, through which he gives public lectures worldwide and holds public and corporate workshops and seminars for companies such as Dove, Virgin, The Body Shop and Unilever.

-The Happiness Project, founded in England, featured in on two BBC TV documentaries:The Happiness Formula and How to be Happy (Q.E.D.).
-Holden does a weekly talk radio show on Hay House Radio, and appeared on The Oprah Winfrey Show in April 2007.
+The Happiness Project, founded in England, featured in on two BBC TV documentaries: The Happiness Formula and How to be Happy (Q.E.D.).
+Holden hosts a weekly talk radio show on Hay House Radio, and appeared on The Oprah Winfrey Show in April 2007.

 Biography

-Robert Holden was born in Nairobi, Kenya.
-Robert Holden founded his NHS Stress Buster clinic, (laughter clinic) in 1989 in Birmingham, England.
-In 1994, he founded "The Happiness Project".
-In 2000, he founded Success Intelligence Ltd. He, Robert, is the author of ten books, published in 14 languages, including Be Happy: Release The Power of Happiness in YOU, Happiness NOW!, Laughter The Best Medicine, Shift Happens!: Powerful Ways to Transform Your Life, Stress Busters, and Success Intelligence, and has also appeared on The Oprah Winfrey Show.
+Holden was born in Nairobi, Kenya.
+In 1989, he founded the NHS Stress Buster Clinic (laughter clinic) in Birmingham, England.
+He founded "The Happiness Project" in 1994 and Success Intelligence Ltd in 2000.
+Holden is the author of ten books, published in 14 languages, including Be Happy: Release The Power of Happiness in You, Happiness Now!, Laughter The Best Medicine, Shift Happens!: Powerful Ways to Transform Your Life, Stress Busters, and Success Intelligence.
+He has also appeared on The Oprah Winfrey Show.